Variational Gaussian Approximation in Replica Analysis of Parametric Models: Variational Gaussian Approximation (VGA)

 where $\bm{m}=[m_i^a]_{i\in[N],\,a\in[r]}\in\R^{Nr}$ is the concatenated vector formed by stacking $m^a$, and $Q=[Q_{ij}^{ab}]_{i,j\,\in\,[N],\,a,b\,\in\,[r]}\in\R^{Nr\times Nr}$ is a covariance matrix.
 We remark that, unlike in the conventional spin-glass literature where $Q$ typically denotes second moments (the so-called overlaps), here $Q$ corresponds to the covariance matrix.
 For now, we consider a general structure of the mean and covariance, though more specific assumptions may be adopted depending on prior knowledge or computational constraints.

-With the trial Hamiltonian \eqref{eq: trial hamiltonian}, the variational free energy takes the following form, up to an additive constant,
+With the trial Hamiltonian \eqrefflat{eq: trial hamiltonian}, the variational free energy takes the following form, up to an additive constant,

-In the following, the variational parameters $\bm{m}$ and $Q$ are determined under the replica-symmetric (RS) assumption by imposing the stationarity conditions of \eqref{eq: variational free energy gaussian}.
-We then use the approximate distribution $e^{n\tilde{H}(\bm{\theta})}/\tilde{\Xi}_{r,\gc}^{\beta,n}$ instead of the true replicated system \eqref{eq: replicated system grand canonical} to compute relevant quantities.
+In the following, the variational parameters $\bm{m}$ and $Q$ are determined under the replica-symmetric (RS) assumption by imposing the stationarity conditions of \eqrefflat{eq: variational free energy gaussian}.
+We then use the approximate distribution $e^{n\tilde{H}(\bm{\theta})}/\tilde{\Xi}_{r,\gc}^{\beta,n}$ instead of the true replicated system \eqrefflat{eq: replicated system grand canonical} to compute relevant quantities.
 For example, the generalization gap can be evaluated as

-It is worth emphasizing that the use of the grand canonical formulation yields the interaction term $\gF_{\rm int}$ in a form where the expectation over the data distribution $z\sim\pdata$ is taken \emph{after} averaging the factor $e^{-\beta \sum_{a=1}^r l(\theta^a;z)}$ with respect to the approximate distribution.
-If we instead use the original formulation \eqref{eq: replicated system canonical}, one would have to deal with the term $\log \E_{z\sim\pdata}[e^{-\beta \sum_{a=1}^r l(\theta^a;z)}]$ inside the average with respect to the approximate distribution.
+It is worth emphasizing that the use of the GC formulation yields the interaction term $\gF_{\rm int}$ in a form where the expectation over the data distribution $z\sim\pdata$ is taken \emph{after} averaging the factor $e^{-\beta \sum_{a=1}^r l(\theta^a;z)}$ with respect to the approximate distribution.
+If we instead use the original formulation \eqrefflat{eq: replicated system canonical}, one would have to deal with the term $\log \E_{z\sim\pdata}[e^{-\beta \sum_{a=1}^r l(\theta^a;z)}]$ inside the average with respect to the approximate distribution.
 Such a factor is difficult to handle unless the expectation over $\pdata$ can be computed analytically.
 This makes progress almost impossible unless the average over $\pdata$ is analytically tractable.
 By contrast, in the present formulation one may obtain a tractable expression for the interaction term by averaging with respect to the approximate distribution, provided that the trial Hamiltonian is sufficiently simple.

-In practice, we derive the stationarity conditions while keeping the expectation over $\pdata$ explicit, and when needed we replace it by the empirical average.
+In practice, we derive the stationarity conditions while keeping the expectation over $\pdata$ explicit, and when needed we approximate it with the empirical average of the observed data.
 This makes it possible to obtain approximate formulae that apply to general datasets.